C3n7ral051nt4g3ncy/Masto/README.md

 ## 🚀 **Masto capabilities**
 **Masto OSINT Tool** helps to:
 - Find user ID
-- Find exact username match across instances (the tool currently pulls 3 accounts with the username **```OSINT```** from 3 instances, whereas the mastodon.social search bar browser search returns one result, and returns many accounts that only start with ```osint```, such as ```osinttechnical```, but no exact match is found through a search done via browser.
+- Find exact username match across instances (the tool currently pulls many accounts with the username **```OSINT```**, whereas the mastodon.social (browser search bar) returns one result, as well as returning unreliable results, such as accounts that only start with ```osint```
-- Find all (possible) accounts belonging to a user without logging in to Mastodon (**Mastodon requires users to log in and after the first 5 results you get**: ```401 Search queries pagination is not supported without authentication```
+- Find all accounts belonging to a user without logging in to Mastodon (**Mastodon requires users to log in and after 5 results you get**: ```401 Search queries pagination is not supported without authentication```
-- Find username correlation (can't be found by searching on the Mastodon.social website)
+- Find username correlation (can't be found by browser)
 - Check if the user is a bot
-- Check if the user has to approve followers manually
 - Check if the account is a group
 - Check if the account is locked
 - Check if the user opted to be listed on the profile directory
-- Get avatar link witn an **additional choice** of opening the avatar in your browser
+- Get avatar link with an **additional choice** of opening the avatar within your browser
 - Get profile creation date
 - Get number of followers & following
 - Get number of posts
-- Get user last message date
+- Get user last status date
 - Get user's bio
-- Get user's hashtags
-- Get header image link
-- Get link to followers and following
-- Get user public key (PEM -Privacy-enhanced Electronic Mail)

 ### **Additional instance (server) feature**
 **This is a nice feature**, if you type ```social.network.europa.eu``` on [Mastodon.social](https://mastodon.social/search) , you won't get a result as the instance is set to ```not discoverable```. <br>

-This function helps to:
+**This function helps to**:
 - Get information on an instance
 - Get instance Admin ID
 - Get instance email